guyeshet/accent_training_deployment/README.md

 The compose file for production chooses the ID served model It follows the Comet-ML experiment IDs folder scheme
 ```
+├── saved_models              - parent directory shared in a volume
     ├── <experiment name>     - this folder contains all experiments in a certain type
         ├── <experiment id>   - multiple folder for every experiement.
             |── model.h5      - save Keras model weights
 ```

 ## Deployment